1Password/scim-examples/docker/README.md

 You may also choose to supply your own TLS certificate with CertificateManager instead of invoking Let's Encrypt.
 The value set for `OP_TLS_DOMAIN` must match the common name of the certificate.

-Save the public certificate along with any provided intermediates from your certificate authority, and private key files as `certificate.pem` and `key.pem` (respectively) to the working directory.
+Save the public certificate along with any provided intermediate certificates from your certificate authority to the file `certificate.pem`, and the private key in `key.pem`.

 The provided intermediate(s) from your certificate authority must be _after_ the leaf cert that applies to your SCIM bridge deployment URL.